Timothee-Cavalli/Kind-Of-Tetris/README.md

  right click + mouse movement - move the camera

- left click - place the piece
+ left click - place the piece (can't place if the piece is red)  or take the placed piece (if no piece in hand)

  sroll wheel - next/prev piece